FDio/csit/docs/report/introduction/general_notes.rst

    Testpmd/L3FWD application runs in host user-mode.
 TRex is used as a traffic generator.

-#. **Honeycomb Performance** - Honeycomb performance tests are executed in
-   physical FD.io testbeds, focusing on the performance of Honeycomb management and programming functionality of VPP.
-Tests cover a range of CRUD operations executed against VPP.

 #. **VPP Functional** - VPP functional tests are executed in virtual
    FD.io testbeds focusing on VPP packet processing functionality, including network data plane and in -line control plane.
 Tests cover vNIC-to-vNIC